LorraineWong/WQD7005-Data-Mining-S2152880/README.md

 ## 📌 Project Overview

-This repository presents an AI-assisted simulation, preprocessing, and analysis pipeline for synthetic inpatient monitoring data.
+This repository contains coursework and project submissions for the WQD7005 Data Mining module at University of Malaya.
+It includes three main components:

+- **Assignment**: AI-assisted patient monitoring project featuring GenAI simulation, EDA, preprocessing, and LLM-based insights.
+- **Final Project**: Predictive modeling project involving feature engineering, supervised learning models, and evaluation (scope to be confirmed).
+- **Lab Practices**: Supplementary notebooks for practicing EDA, preprocessing, and model training techniques.

-The project leverages Generative AI (GenAI), Large Language Models (LLMs), and Small Language Models (SLMs) to generate clinically realistic data and automate insight extraction.
+The repository integrates the use of Generative AI (GenAI), Large Language Models (LLMs), and Small Language Models (SLMs) to enhance data simulation, preprocessing, and analysis workflows.

-Key tasks include:
-- Simulation of variable-length monitoring data using GPT-4o prompts
-- Exploratory data analysis (EDA) enhanced by LLM-generated summaries
-- Intelligent data preprocessing with SLMs/LLMs
-- Clinical note classification and trend summarization
-- Visualizations and reporting for insight communication

----

-## 🗂️ Repository Structure

-├── Data
-├── ├──data_output_P0001.txt ...
-P0500.txt
-│── Documents
-│   ├── WQD7005-Ass_v1.docx
-│   │── WQD7005-Project_v1.docx
-│── Notebook
-│   ├── Assignment_patient_data_simulation.ipynb
-│   └── Lab_Practice.ipynb
-│── Preprocess
-│   ├── generate_patient_dataset.csv
-│   ├── preprocessing_generate_patient_dataset.csv
-│   └── patient_summary.csv
-│── Visualization
-│   └── eda_patient_report.html
-├── README.md

 ---